olivierhagolle/Start_maja/Readme.md

 To get all details on the methods, MAJA's ATBD is available here : http://tully.ups-tlse.fr/olivier/maja_atbd/blob/master/atbd_maja.pdf, or reference <sup>[1](#ref4)</sup>, below.

 MAJA needs parameters, that ESA names GIPP.
 We have also set-up [an internal repository](http://tully.ups-tlse.fr/olivier/gipp/tree/master) containing parameters for all sensors actually processed by MAJA, including Sentinel-2, Venµs and LANDSAT 8.
-This repository is ket up to date with the opereational processors.
+This repository is kept up to date with the operational processors.
+See also [the parameters section](#parameters) below.

 <a name="versions"></a>
 # Recent changes